 Productivity for Developers

 When web developers’ jobs get easier and more interesting, the web gets better for everyone.
-In order to keep up with the rapid pace of change on the web, and help developers get the most out of their talent and effort, IE8 includes a new layout engine, an improved script engine, and a new set of tools for web developers.
+To keep up with the rapid pace of change on the web, and help developers get the most out of their talent and efforts, IE8 includes a new layout engine, an improved script engine, and a new set of tools for web developers.

-Taken together, this work delivers on Microsoft’s commitment to embrace web standards and provide a platform on which developers can create innovative and effective sites.
+Taken together, this work delivers on our commitment to embrace web standards and provide a platform on which developers can create innovative and effective sites.
 This work benefits all of us because it ensures that IE8 will provide great experiences on the newest and most powerful sites.

 Compatibility

-None of the improvements or new features in IE8 will matter if websites look bad or work poorly.
+None of the improvements or new features in IE8 will matter if websites look ugly or don’t work properly.
 IE8 ensures full compatibility with the existing web by including the IE7 layout engine in addition to the new engine.
 Web sites and developers have the ability to select the appropriate engine to ensure compatibility.

 IE at Work

-People use the web wherever and whenever they use the PC, home, work, or places in between.
-IE8s security, performance, and user experience improvements can benefit all PCs.
-But IT Professionals and
+People use the web wherever and whenever they use their computers: home, work, and almost anywhere in between.
+The security, performance, and user experience improvements in IE8 can benefit everyone, including IT professionals and

-System Administrators have unique software deployment, security, servicing, and customization needs.
-IE8 includes a range of improvements directed at business use and browser management in corporate environments, from new installation methods to increased customization control through policy
+system administrators who have unique software deployment, security, servicing, and customization needs.
+IE8 has a range of improvements directed at business use and browser management in corporate environments, from new installation methods to increased customization control through policies.
+IT pros have the level of control they need to help make the best decisions for their environments.

-The rest of this Guide will provide greater detail on each of these seven major areas – features descriptions, usage scenarios, and (of course) pictures – to help you understand how the IE product will improve your web experience.
+Read on for more detail—feature descriptions, usage scenarios, and (of course) pictures – about each of these seven major areas.
+By the end you’ll understand just how IE8 will improve by changing the way you experience the web.

 Safety and Trust

-Your web browser must be a tool you can depend on every day, a tool that safeguards your web browsing, is fast and resilient, and works the way you’d expect it to.
+Your web browser must be a tool you can depend on every day: one that safeguards your web browsing, is fast and resilient, and works the way you’d expect it to.

-IE7 included a number of security advances, but for every advance there are hackers that attempt to defeat software protections and confuse users into compromising their private data.
-IE8 marks further commitment to safety with stronger security measures, new privacy protections, and increased stability and reliability.
+IE7 included a number of security advances, but for every advance there are hackers that attempt to defeat the protective measures, confuse users, and compromise private data.
+IE8 marks the next level of our commitment to safety with stronger security and privacy measures, and increased stability and reliability.